-The right kind of exercise will reduce appetite.
+The right kind of exercise will mediate appetite.

-That is, not make it go away.
-Women over 50 often tell me they don’t have an appetite, or they don’t listen to it.
+That is, find the ‘goldilocks’ appetite.
+Women over 50 often tell me frequently they don’t have an appetite, or they don’t listen to it.
 That’s not ideal.
 The right kind of exercise – that which is going to be the best exercise for weight loss – will optimize appetite for a midlife woman, often because it enhances digestion.

 Typically studies show we overestimate how much we exercise and burn and then overcompensate with food because we underestimate how much we eat.
 Bad combination.